Coastal Hazards Adaptation Plan

 The future climate scenario modelling underpinning the sea level rise forecasts used for this project is based upon a high greenhouse gas emissions pathway, called ‘RCP 8.5’.
 This pathway is often referred to as 'business as usual' because up to now, human emissions at the global scale have tracked this pathway most closely.
 The adoption of this scenario is a requirement of QCoast2100 program.

-According to multiple lines of evidence (including, amongst others, the Commonwealth Department of the Environment and Energy, CSIRO, NASA, BOM and the Intergovernmental Panel on Climate Change), our climate is rapidly changing.
+• According to multiple lines of evidence (including, amongst others, the CSIRO, NASA, BOM and the Intergovernmental Panel on Climate Change), our climate is rapidly changing.
 Observed changes over the past 150 years include increases in global average air and ocean temperature, rising global sea levels, long-term sustained widespread reduction of snow and ice cover, and changes in atmospheric and ocean circulation and regional weather patterns which influence seasonal rainfall conditions.

 The science behind climate change is supported by extensive scientific research performed independently and reported across the world.
 Past and present climate information is collected from observations and measurements of our environment, including trapped air in ice from thousands of years ago.
 Climate models are used to understand the causes of climate change and to project changes into the future.